 With that enabled, you'll see a new Answer Key button on the bottom left of each question.
 Click it, then select the correct answer for the question.
 You can optionally add answer feedback both for correct and incorrect answers, with a link for respondents to view more info if you'd like.

-There's one spot where you don't have much option: your form's design.
-Google forms include a header color or image, along with lighter accent color as the background.
+There's one spot where you don't have many options: your form's design.
+You can include an image for the header, pick a theme color, and select a background color.
+You can also choose different font styles, from basic to decorative, formal, or playful.
 By default, new forms come in purple, while template forms often include an image.

 Once you've created the form, you don't need to do anything extra to store respondents' answers in Google Forms.
 By default, it'll save each answer in the Responses tab, showing summary graphs and lists of answers.
 An individual response view shows the live form along with the results from each respondent.